clach04/shell_locked/README.md

 with momentary on each pin to actuate.
 Similar to https://github.com/h42i/d00r-key-server.

-Recommended for use with [Trigger](https://github.com/mwarning/trigger) in ssh mode.
+Recommended for use with Android [Trigger](https://github.com/mwarning/trigger) app in ssh mode.

+## Setup

+NOTE `door.sh` needs to be edited to set the GPIO pins.

+In addition it needs to be called in `setup` mode.
+If any other process access/changes the GPIO pins, e.g. a python script, setup needs to be ran again.
+Set and unset of GPIO pins will silently fail.

-## Key Registration
+## Key Registration Server for Trigger

 Can either perform regular ssh key generation/registration or make use of Trigger's key creation mode.